 Myth 3: Dengue is just a bad flu.

 Fact: While dengue symptoms can start like the flu, it can quickly escalate into a serious illness with potentially life-threatening complications.
 Severe dengue may lead to dengue haemorrhagic fever and dengue shock syndrome, which can result in death if not treated.
 Some warning signs of severe dengue include persistent vomiting, breathing difficulties, abdominal pain, fatigue, and bloody stool.
-As children may be unable to vocalise their pains, it is important for parents to be able to spot these symptoms, and visit a doctor if symptoms persist.
+As children may be unable to vocalise their pains, parents need to be able to spot these symptoms and visit a doctor if symptoms persist.

 Myth 4: Papaya leaf juice can cure dengue.